narfster/3rdparty/README.md

 Yes it's just script, and yes it's yet another super build cmake script but what it does is no less then ***magic***!

-## Description
+## Description (aka what it does..)

-- Downloads from offcial repo
+- Downloads a release of opencv / boost from offcial repo
-- Builds
+- Builds.
-- Installs
+- Installs.
-- simple to understand and modify
+- simple to understand and modify.

 ## Requirements